justhoadoan/snake_game/README.md

 This project is quite simple but i'm so happy to write it!!
 ***
-p/s: i'm still not know how to desgin this game in Figma, i will try better in my next project!!!
+p/s: I'm still not know how to desgin this game in Figma, i will try better in my next project!!!